birmacher/bitrise-plugins-example/README.md

 * Any missing tool (in plugin requirement list) will be skipped in check (i.e.: no requirements for this tool).
 * Any empty version (in plugin requirement list) will be skipped in check (i.e.: no requirements for this type of version).

-Example:

-If your plugin requires only bitrise with minimum version "1.0.0", your plugin requirement list looks like:

-`[{"ToolName":"bitrise","MinVersion":"1.0.0","MaxVersion":""}]`.